secretsciencelab/secretcampfire/FAQ.md

 You can email me at kalona@secretcampfire.com.
 I read every email but I can't guarantee I can answer every one.
 Thousands of people have joined already and more keep flooding in since Tumblr died.
 I'm only human, unfortunately, and I just can't do everything.
 That said, I give highest priority to brilliant suggestions and serious problems.
 And because of my delicate ego, I will always welcome flattery and praise.

 ---

+## Why do I need to provide my credit card info if it's 100% free?

+Two things will make Heroku prompt you for your credit card, even though everything is 100% free:

+1. to add the `mLab MongoDB` database
+2. to boost your monthly free quota from 550 hours to 1000 hours

+These extra features are free and your card will not be charged, but Heroku just wants to use them as an excuse to get your card on file.

+If you are opposed to this, you can still use `secret campfire` without a credit card.
+[See how here.](ADVANCED.md#how-to-set-up-without-a-credit-card)